DoctorWebLtd/pyavdesk/README.rst

 Python code, making integration of third-party applications with AV-Desk as easy as possible.

 Requirements
 ------------

 * Python 2.6+
 * Dr.Web AV-Desk - http://ru.av-desk.com/support/demo/?lng=en
 * Dr.Web *dwavdapi* library - http://download.geo.drweb.com/pub/drweb/avd/libs/libdwavdapi/
-* Python setuptools (to install pyavdesk package using setup.py)
+* PIP or setuptools (to install pyavdesk package)

 Installation
 ------------

+Execute from the command line:

+    > pip install pyavdesk

+Note: this command requires python-pip package to be installed in advance.

+OR

-Execute from command line:
+Execute from the command line:

     > python setup.py install

 Note: this command requires python-setuptools package to be installed in advance.

 Documentation